tonikelope/coronapoker/README.md

 Right-click any speaker icon for the audio settings dialog: **master volume** (two-way synced with the global Shift + Up/Down shortcut, persisted across sessions), **output device** selection with instant hot-switching (background music jumps to the new device immediately), and **microphone** enablement, device selection and push-to-record key binding for voice messages.

 ### Player avatars
 Each player picks a local **avatar image** (or falls back to a built-in default) that the host distributes to the rest of the table at join time.
+Remote PNG/JPEG/GIF avatars are rejected before rasterization when their Base64/decoded size, dimensions, frame count or total canvas work exceeds the bounded policy; temporary files and thumbnails are owned by the room session and cleaned together.
+Client rosters are capped at the same ten participants as the host before any avatar allocation.
 Bots use a dedicated bot avatar.
 Avatars are decorative, not authoritative.
 Identity binding lives in the Ed25519 keypair (see the Security section), and a separate **identicon dialog** lets you compare deterministic mosaics out-of-band: at the table, click a player's avatar for their **Ed25519 pubkey** identicon (with a TOFU "mark verified" button to remember future connections).
 In the waiting room, right-click your own nick for the **session-key (AES channel)** identicon for detecting a network MITM.

 ### Action sounds & character voices
 Distinct sounds for every action (deal, check, call, raise, fold, all-in, showdown, winner) plus comedy voice clips that can be triggered on common actions.
 Everything is toggleable and replaceable.